croningp/tutorial_icdl_epirob_2017/index.md

 Our aim is to highlight the potential benefits of interdisciplinary work at the interface of physics, chemistry, robotics and AI.

+- Link to Download the proposal we sent

 ### Schedule

 Shedule + we are looking for a invited speaker